-1. DeKalb County will establish regulations and procedures to provide for an efficient and fiscally responsible system for the purchase of materials and services.
-In Compliance 2.
-The CEO is responsible for the operation of the Government's purchasing system.
-In Compliance ance

-3. Within the limits prescribed by the County Code and State Law, the County will utilize competitive bidding procedures.
+- 1. DeKalb County will establish regulations and procedures to provide for an efficient and fiscally responsible system for the purchase of materials and services. - 2.
+The CEO is responsible for the operation of the Government's purchasing system. - 3.
+Within the limits prescribed by the County Code and State Law, the County will utilize competitive bidding procedures.
 Bids will be awarded on a non-discriminatory basis.